-This holiday season, let’s have a little fun with snacks and appetizers, starting with this Frosty the Snowman Cheese Ball.
+Holiday appetizers should be festive.
+This year, let’s have some food fun starting with this Frosty the Snowman Cheese Ball.

 Maybe the Christmas jingle should go something like this……….